 The future remains unpredictable.
 A couple plans for their wedding for years only to have the day finally arrive, and a global pandemic strikes.
 What are the odds, right?
-Following Social distancing laws, the only safe option is to have a virtual wedding.
+Following Social distancing laws and the rise of more intimate and micro weddings, the only safe option is to have a virtual wedding on your original wedding date.

 A virtual wedding would mean all your guests are safe from the risks of exposure.
 It also saves you the trouble of searching for a venue that is open and ready to provide all the necessary conditions to host a wedding.
 Unless the situation is completely under control, the venue organizers will not want to risk anyone’s safety either.
 Therefore this only leaves the bride and groom to follow the guidelines and have a safe wedding virtually.